-One other point of contention between the two camps is the exposure to air or aerobic nature of the ferment.
-Like kombucha, Jun is generally cultured with an exposure to air through a permeable surface.
+One other point of contention between the two camps is the exposure to air or the aerobic nature of the ferment.
+Like kombucha, Jun is generally cultured with exposure to air through a permeable surface.
 Jun purists point out that the interaction between what might be considered a “pure” culture and the surrounding air changes the microbial makeup of the Jun, most specifically the yeasts involved.

 Jun vs. Kombucha